NOTEBOOK COMPUTERS AT Clayton State University

 All of the regulations listed above for withdrawing from any course also apply to Learning Support courses.
 In addition, regulations provide that a student required to take Learning Support courses may not withdraw from a Learning Support course and remain in any course numbered 1000 or higher.

-Every course listed on a student’s official semester schedule will be listed on the student’s permanent record with some grade designation or symbol, even though the student may not complete the semester‘s work.
+Every course listed on a student’s official semester schedule as of the end of Drop-Add will be listed on the student’s permanent record with some grade designation or symbol, even though the student may not complete the semester‘s work.

 The following grades are calculated into grade point average (GPA):

 *In many cases, D grades will not count toward graduation; see the specific program for details.